Interpretable deep convolutional model for nonlinear multivariate time series in complex systems: Assessing Model Performance and Interpretability Accuracy

+The VAR(2) process therefore serves as a minimal transparent test of coefficient recovery.
+It allows us to examine whether DCIts reconstructs the known lagged interaction matrices on held-out test-set windows, using the sample-specific transition tensors reported by the model, and whether the recovered coefficients are stable across both samples and repeated training runs.

 The identified optimal window size is $L_\text{o} = 2$.
 Using the $\bm{\alpha}$ coefficients, we can easily reconstruct the coefficient matrices used in generating the time series.
 Specifically, we select the $\bm{\alpha}$ coefficients corresponding to lag-1 and lag-2.
 For the VAR(2) process, the matrices $\bm{A}_1$ and $\bm{A}_2$ reconstructed by DCIts are presented below.
-The ground truth values are shown in bold font, and beneath each ground truth value, we present the DCIts reconstruction in the form of the mean value $\pm$ standard deviation of the $\alpha_{i,j,l}$ coefficients.
-The mean value is rounded to two decimal places for presentation purposes, but results show that significant digits are all zero after second decimal place.
+The ground truth values are shown in bold font, and beneath each ground truth value, we present the DCIts reconstruction as the mean $\pm$ standard deviation of the $\alpha_{i,j,l}$ coefficients.
+The mean value is rounded to 2 decimal places for presentation purposes, but the results show that all significant digits are zero after the second decimal place.

-Our discussion primarily focuses on the interpretability provided by DCIts for the datasets listed in \ref{bdata}.
-The optimal window size has been thoroughly discussed in Section~\ref{optimal-wt-ex}, and we employ the optimal time window for the remaining benchmarking datasets.
-All presented results for $\bm{\alpha}$ and $\bm{\beta}$ coefficients are obtained from mean values across five runs using MAE as the loss function unless stated otherwise.
-This approach assesses the stability of the results, as we utilize a fixed random seed to generate the time series.
+Our discussion primarily focuses on the interpretability provided by DCIts for the datasets listed in Appendix~\ref{bdata}.
+Unless explicitly stated otherwise, these qualitative analyses use the default bias-plus-linear DCIts configuration with active orders $p=0$ and $p=1$.
+The optimal window size has been discussed in Section~\ref{optimal-wt-ex}, and we use it for the remaining benchmarking datasets.
+All reported $\bm{\alpha}$ and $\bm{\beta}$ coefficients are based on mean values across five runs, with bias terms reported only when they are stable and non-negligible.
+This repeated-run procedure assesses the stability of the recovered coefficients under different random initializations while using a fixed synthetic realization for the time series.